The Ultimate Guide to Visiting the Musical Instrument Museum in Phoenix

 4) Attend a Live Jazz Concert

-Reservations are strongly encouraged, but if you find yourself at the mansion without one you can always check for open tables!
+Reservations are strongly encouraged, but if you find yourself at the mansion without one, you can still check for available tables.

 5) Host an Event